ImplFerris/pico-pico/src/std-to-no-std/cross-compilation/embedded.md

 Now let's talk about embedded systems.
 When it comes to compiling Rust code for a microcontroller, things work a little differently from normal desktop systems.
 Microcontrollers don’t usually run a full operating system like Linux or Windows.
 Instead, they run in a minimal environment, often with no OS at all.
 This is called a bare-metal environment.

 Rust supports this kind of setup through its **no_std** mode.
-In normal Rust programs, the standard library (`std`) handles things like file systems, threads, heap allocation, and I/O. But none of those exist on a bare-metal microcontroller.
+In normal Rust programs, the standard library (`std`) handles things like file systems, threads, heap allocation, and I/O - but none of those exist on a bare-metal microcontroller.
 So instead of std, we use a much smaller `core` library, which provides only the essential building blocks.

 ## The Target Triple for Pico 2